DylanLukes/BankingSystem/README.md

 # BankingSystem

-This is an exceptionally cool example project.
+This is a very cool example project with implicit invocation.